 Contrarily, we know from all the true stories and common legends of terrified non-lifters flipping cars off their kids, that you can lift loads, otherwise unimaginable, if only you coax your brain into pumping out the right juice.
 All I’m really saying is that we lifters need to catch up.

-- Imagine the gym door doesn’t exist.
+Imagine the gym door doesn’t exist.
 Maybe it doesn’t.
 Most of the people I see in any given gym on any given week spend half or more of their workouts undoing the havoc wreaked on their bodies by sitting in chairs and cars.
-Or, they never can, so they’re grimacing every time they move their hips.
 But if you’re conscious that everything you do in your whole life affects everything else you do in your whole life, you don’t have to relegate progress to the gym itself.
 If you want your squats to improve, focus on how you sit at your desk at work.
 Use typing emails as a time for experimentation.
 What angle do your feet naturally gravitate to?
 How does your pelvis tilt when relaxed?
-If your bench press is stuck, where do your shoulders sit when you’re standing in line at a grocery store?
+If your bench press is stuck.
 When your arms hang, do your palms face back?
-Is your neck craned back while you’re reading this article
+Is your neck craned back while you’re reading this article?

-There’s my bit.
+6 SUGGESTIONS BUT THIS AIN'T NO LISTICLE.
 Honestly, it’s a selfish missive.
 I’ve loved superhero stories since I was a little kid, and I want to see more of them.
 Like an art aficionado might want more William Blake, and less Instagram bullshit.
-Blake and the Hulk have way the fuck more in common with Kazmaier, than with your average powerlifter’s externally-obsessive number games.
+Blake and the Hulk have way the fuck more in common with Kazmaier, than with your average powerlifter’s externally obsessive number games.
 Skewer me in comments.